BLOG

 Over 150,000 companies across every major vertical grow their businesses with Salesforce.
 Prominent companies that rely on Salesforce include Spotify, Amazon Web Services, U.S. Bank, Toyota, Macy’s, and T-Mobile.

-In 2021, almost 30% of Salesforce customers come from the professional services industry.
-Other core segments include manufacturing (11.1%) as well as banking and financial services (8.8%).
+Nearly 30 percent of Salesforce customers come from the professional services industry.
+Other core segments include manufacturing (11.1 percent) as well as banking and financial services (8.8 percent).

-Approximately 62% of Salesforce customers are located in the United States.
+Approximately 62 percent of Salesforce customers are located in the United States.

 29%